bt-glv/nvim-config/README.md

 * Native: some Linux specific features might not work (embedded shell commands, et cetera)

 #### MacOS
-* All key mappings that use the alt key as a modifier are incompatible
+* All key mappings that use the alt key as a modifier are incompatible and need to be changed
-* Mason LSP servers are unstable
+* LSP servers managed by Mason are unstable

 #### Android (termux)
-* Mason straight up doesn't work no matter what
+* Mason straight up doesn't work, no matter what

 </br>